Should You Leave a Job for Ethical Reasons?

 - Can I perform my job ethically and morally?

 - Can I tell the truth?

-Shaub still felt he was able to perform his job ethically and morally, and he certainly didn’t shy away from telling the truth as he saw it.
-However, because of the unresolved ethical issues surrounding his new boss, he no longer felt he could perform his mission effectively and had no choice but to leave the department in which he’d served for more than a decade.
+Shaub still felt he could perform his job ethically and morally, and he certainly didn’t hesitate to tell the truth as he saw it.
+However, because of the unresolved ethical issues surrounding his new boss, he no longer felt he could perform his mission effectively and had no choice but to leave the department where he’d served for over a decade.

 Factors to Consider When Deciding Whether to Stay or Go

-A similar checklist to the one developed by Walter Shaub can guide you when facing the difficult decision of whether to leave a job due to ethical concerns.
+A similar checklist to the one developed by Walter Shaub can guide you when facing the difficult decision of leaving a job due to ethical concerns.
 You should also consider the following factors:

-- Is it temporary or permanent?: Consider whether your ethical dilemma is more likely to be short-term or long-term in nature.
-If you’re otherwise happy with your job and your organization, the best option might be to wait a while to see if things get better.
+- Is it temporary or permanent?: Consider whether your ethical dilemma is more likely to be short-term or long-term.
+If you’re otherwise happy with your job and organization, the best option might be to wait a while to see if things improve.

-- Can you still have pride in yourself and your work?: If you feel embarrassed to tell people about your work, or you feel ashamed when you walk through the door each morning, you should strongly consider making a change.
+- Can you still have pride in yourself and your work?: If you feel embarrassed to tell people about your work or ashamed when you walk through the door each morning, you should strongly consider making a change.